feltcute/ModdingDocsMGD/Doc/Reference/General/Time.rst

 **SleepPlayer**
 ----------------

 ``"SleepPlayer"`` advances time until morning and fully heals the player.
+Also will trigger a dream unless stated otherwise via 'DelayNotifications'.

 ``"DelayNotifications"`` can optionally be used thereafter, delaying perk decay notifications until the next time jump, so you don't interrupt a scene.